The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

-Next, comparing the three encodings, we see that compressing the vertices alone, as in the \datasetName{vertex-compressed} representation, achieves only 10-20\% reduction in storage requirements compared to the \datasetName{explicit} representation, in most cases.
-In contrast, compressing the vertices and top cells, as in our \datasetName{compressed} representation, yields an order of magnitude improvement, requiring around 10-20 times less storage than their \datasetName{explicit} counterparts.
+When comparing the three encodings, we see that compressing the vertices alone, as in the \datasetName{vertex-compressed} representation, achieves only 10-20\% reduction in storage requirements compared to the \datasetName{explicit} representation, in most cases.
+In contrast, compressing the vertices and top cells, as in our \datasetName{compressed} representation, yields an order of magnitude improvement, requiring a factor of 10-20 less storage than their \datasetName{explicit} counterparts.
 This trend is nicely tracked for each dataset by the differences between its average references number \Mu\ and its average spanning number \Chi.
+This is particularly evident on our \textit{probabilistic} datasets, for which it is difficult to calibrate \kv\ in order to reduce \Chi\ values.
+However, after SRE compression, \Mu\ values are always very small, leading to significant storage reductions in the \datasetName{compressed} representation.

-Considering the hierarchical storage requirements against those of the original indexed base mesh, we observe that \datasetName{explicit} Stellar trees require about 50\% to 80\% the storage of the base mesh, while \datasetName{compressed} Stellar trees require only about around 10\% (\ks) and 1\% (\kl) the storage of the \datasetName{explicit} representation.
-Thus, the vast majority of the overall storage costs for the \datasetName{compressed} representation are due to the underlying indexed mesh, which the Stellar tree representation does not modify.

-In the remainder of this paper, we restrict our attention to the \datasetName{compressed} Stellar Tree, which we refer to as \emph{the} Stellar tree.
+Considering the hierarchical storage requirements against those of the original indexed base complex, we observe that \datasetName{explicit} Stellar trees require about 50\% to 80\% the storage of the base complex, while \datasetName{compressed} Stellar trees require only around 10\% (\ks) and 1\% (\kl) the storage of the base complex.
+Thus, for reasonable \kv\ values, \datasetName{compressed} Stellar trees impose only a negligible storage overhead with respect to the underlying indexed complex, which the Stellar tree representation does not modify.
+In the remainder of this paper, we restrict our attention to the \datasetName{compressed} Stellar Tree, which we refer to as the Stellar tree, for simplicity.